 1. Liz started SCA to help protect America’s national parks, but some of her first wilderness experiences occurred in the Canadian North Woods.

-Beginning at age 11, Liz would join her family on summer trips to a cabin on Lac a Moise in Quebec, a journey that included long train rides from New York followed by several days of paddling and portaging with the aid of Indian guides.
+Beginning at age 11, Liz would join her family on summer trips to a cabin on Lac a Moise in Quebec, a journey that included long train rides from New York followed by several days of paddling and portaging.

 2. In the mid-1950s, men still held most of the positions of power but Liz helped change that by not revealing her gender.